Tue. Dec 24th, 2024

 In 1923 Adolf Hitler and his fellow conspirators marched on the Feldherrnhalle, also known as both the “Beer Hall Putsch” and “The Munich Putsch.”
-Several of the Nazis died and Adolf himself was in a few days arrested and sentenced to five years in Landsberg Prison for high treason, a prison designated as a light form of punishment for prisoners.
+Several of the Nazis died and Adolf himself in a few days was arrested and sentenced to five years in Landsberg Prison for high treason, a prison designated as a light form of punishment for prisoners.

 Hoping they’ve “learned their lesson” doesn’t work.
 They just use all that to destroy freedom and the lives of anyone but their fanatical, cultish base.